MSaifAsif/sample-skeleton-projects/README.md

 * Once reviewed, the pull request will be merged
 * README.md will contain information of runnable projects ONLY.
 All other projects are either in dev or testing phase

 Its always best to open a issue and discuss its possibility before writing up the code.
 I am always open for suggestions.
 Feel free to contact me or contribute to the project.

+Thanks